 Killing Methods

-The following killing methods are globally available and in use.
-The main purpose of this part of the chapter is to ensure that where killing methods are in use that they are undertaken in a manner that optimises animal welfare.
+The following killing methods are globally available, in use, and comport with the requirement in Article 7.6.3. that “Killing methods used should result in immediate death or loss of consciousness lasting until death.
+When loss of consciousness is not immediate, induction of unconsciousness should not cause avoidable distress, fear and pain.”
+The main purpose of this part of the chapter is to ensure that where killing methods are in use that they are undertaken in a manner that optimises animal welfare and to ensure clarity surrounding which killing methods are unacceptable on animal grounds.

 For each killing method the description of the killing method and its use in animal species, animal welfare concerns, identification of animal-based and other welfare measures, recommendations for effective use to optimise welfare, and any species-specific recommendations are presented in Articles 7.6.11. to 7.6.32.